Alextros00/Home-Automation-NodeRED-ESP-Telegram/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 These steps will take you through getting your own project up and running.
+You will have to have the creative freedom to take it to the next level!

 <!-- Prerequisites -->
 ### Prerequisites
 The software used is free and mostly open source.
-* [ESP-IDF]() installed. <sup>&dagger;</sup> <br/>
-<sup>&dagger;: You do not need to know how to use it.</sup>

-The hardware below you will need to have or to purchase.
+All will be explained here!<br/>
+It would help to have the hardware below.
+* Laptop
 * Smartphone
 * At least one [ESP32]()
 * [Raspberry Pi 4]() <sup>&dagger;</sup> <sup>&Dagger;</sup> <br/>